 Employers can foster a culture that recognizes family caregiving and adopt policies and programs that make it easier for family caregivers to juggle caregiving and work.
-Examples include expanding the definition of family so that employee benefits like leave programs, health plans, and other programs better meet the needs of family caregivers.
-This can also include adding flexible leave policies; allowing family caregivers to use flexible work hours, compressed work weeks, and telework; and structuring job descriptions around tasks that can be completed remotely, at flexible times of day.
+Examples include expanding the definition of family for determining inclusion in employee benefits such as leave programs, health plans, and other programs; adding flexible leave policies; allowing family caregivers to use flexible work hours, compressed work weeks, and telework; and structuring job descriptions around tasks that can be completed remotely, at flexible times of day, or by others.
+Employers may also wish to broaden diversity equity and inclusion efforts to include family caregivers, especially those with intersectional identities.